viprlab/viprlab.github.io/research.md

 ### Generation of Polygonal Geometric Art
 {% include imagethumbnailblock.html align="left" url="/images/polyart.jpg" height="120px" padding="bottom" %}
 Automatic geometric abstraction which is a process of transforming an image into geometric art has widespread use in image editing and artistic synthesis.
 While existing methods yield unwanted distortions, are less subject-focused and even computationally expensive, we seek to design straightforward, non-learning algorithms which can support both triangle- and polygon-based abstraction without sacrificing on the semantics of subjects in the picture.
 {: #proj-description}
 {% include clearfloat.html prevfloat="left" %}

-### Large-scale Aesthetic Evaluation of Photographs (LAttE)
-{% include imagethumbnailblock.html align="left" url="/images/latte.jpg" width="120px" height="120px" padding="right" %}
-Image aesthetic evaluation is a research field which aims to design computationally-driven methods which can automatically rate or predict the perceived aesthetic quality of an image or photograph by learning from image content, photographic rules and other semantic information.
-We investigate how features can be learned in an unsupervised manner as opposed to traditional hand-crafted rules, and design new deep learning architectures to evaluate the aesthetic beauty of photographs.
-{: #proj-description}
-{% include clearfloat.html prevfloat="left" %}